'Razer Doesn't Care About Linux' - Slashdot

 In the end, nothing of any value was lost.

-Razer keyboards are not high-end (Score:4, Informative)
+Razer keyboards are not high-end (Score:5, Informative)

 Razer is not seen as "high-end" within the high-end keyboard community.